Bridging the Imitation Gap by Adaptive Insubordination: Experiments

 \subsection{Baselines and ADVISOR-based Methods}

-Expert supervision comes in two forms: (a) as an expert policy, or (b) as a dataset of expert demonstrations.
-We study baselines and ADVISOR in both these forms.
-For (a), we include IL baselines with different levels of teacher-forcing (tf): tf=0, tf annealed from 1$\rightarrow$0, and tf=1.
-This leads to Behaviour Cloning (BC), Data Aggregation (DAgger,~$\dagger$), and $\text{BC}^{\text{tf=1}}$, respectively.
-Also, we implement pure RL (PPO) which learns only on the sparse rewards.
-Furthermore, we implement popular sequential hybrids such as BC then PPO ({\bcppo}), DAgger then PPO ($\dagger\rightarrow\text{PPO}$), $\text{BC}^{\text{tf=1}}\rightarrow \text{PPO}$, and a parallel combination of $\text{BC}+\text{PPO} (\text{static})$.
-This is a static variant of our adaptive combination ADVISOR (ADV).
-We introduce hybrids such as DAgger then ADVISOR ($\dagger\rightarrow\text{ADV}$), and $\text{BC}^{\text{tf=1}}\rightarrow\text{ADV}$.
-For (b), agents imitate expert demonstrations and hence get no supervision beyond the states in the demonstrations.
-This leads to $\text{BC}^{\text{demo}}$ and its combination with PPO ($\text{BC}^{\text{demo}}+\text{PPO}$).
-We introduce a corresponding $\text{ADV}^{\text{demo}}+\text{PPO}$, applying ADVISOR on expert demonstrations while training PPO on on-policy rollouts.
+We briefly introduce baselines and variants of our ADVISOR method.
 Further details of all methods are in Appendix~\ref{sec:additional-baseline-details}.
 For fairness, the same model architecture is shared across all methods (recall \figref{fig:model},~\secref{sec:adaptive-in-practice}).
 We defer implementation details to Appendix~\ref{sec:arch-details}.

+$\bullet$~\textbf{RL only.} Proximal Policy Optimization~\cite{schulman2017proximal} serves as the pure RL baseline for all our tasks with a discrete action space.
+For the continuous and multi-agent \cnav task, we follow prior work and adopt MADDPG~\cite{LoweNIPS2017,LiuCORL2019}.\\[1mm] $\bullet$~\textbf{IL only.} IL baselines where supervision comes from an expert policy with different levels of teacher-forcing (tf), \ie, tf=0, tf annealed from 1$\rightarrow$0, and tf=1.
+This leads to Behaviour Cloning (BC), Data Aggregation (DAgger or ~$\dagger$), and $\text{BC}^{\text{tf=1}}$, respectively~\citep{sammut1992learning,bain1995framework,RossAISTATS2011}.\\[1mm] $\bullet$~\textbf{IL \& RL.} Baselines that use a mix of IL and RL losses, either in sequence or in parallel.
+These are popularly adopted in the literature to warm-start agent policies.
+Sequential combinations include BC then PPO ({\bcppo}), DAgger then PPO ($\dagger\rightarrow\text{PPO}$), and $\text{BC}^{\text{tf=1}}\rightarrow \text{PPO}$.
+The parallel combination of $\text{BC}+\text{PPO} (\text{static})$ is a static analog of our adaptive combination of IL and RL losses.\\[1mm] $\bullet$~\textbf{Demonstration-based.} These agents imitate expert demonstrations and hence get no supervision beyond the states in the demonstrations.
+We implement $\text{BC}^{\text{demo}}$, its combination with PPO ($\text{BC}^{\text{demo}}+\text{PPO}$), and Generative Adversarial Imitation Learning (GAIL)~\cite{ho2016generative}.\\[1mm] $\bullet$~\textbf{ADVISOR-based (ours).} Our Adaptive Insubordination methodology can learn from an expert policy and can be given a warm-start via BC or DAgger.
+This leads to ADVISOR (ADV), $\text{BC}^{\text{tf=1}}\rightarrow\text{ADV}$, and $\dagger\rightarrow\text{ADV}$) baselines.
+Similarly, $\text{ADV}^{\text{demo}}+\text{PPO}$ employs Adaptive Insubordination to learn from expert demonstrations while training with PPO on on-policy rollouts.\\